AlandSailingRobots/sailing_simulator/README.md

     $ ./simu_updateDB.sh

-or
+or (ie To change between waypoint following and line following):

     $ sqlite3 simu_asr.db
+    $ update sailing_robot_config set line_follow=1; (*or 0 for waypoint routing*)

-## Launch the simulation
+## Launch the simulation (in *sailingrobot/sailing_simulator*)

-This repository need to be inside the [sailingrobot](https://github.com/AlandSailingRobots/sailingrobot) repository as a submodule:

     $ ./simu_run.sh

-This launch the sailingrobot side of the simulation, in another terminal:
+You may want to launch the simulation on another computer than where the code is running, you will need to comment the line 33 in *simu_run.sh* and change the ip address when launching the python:

     $ cd SIMSIDE/python
-    $ python simulation_main.py
+    $ ./simulation_main.py ip_address

+It should be launch after socket_to_sr programme but preferably before sr (programm to test)